 In reviewing the documents of record, Employee does not offer any statutes, case law, or other regulations to refute Agency's position regarding the principal's authority to utilize discretion in completing an employee's CLDF during the course of the instant RIF.
-In Washington Teachers' Union Local No. 6, Am.
+Washington Teachers' Union Local No. 6, Am.
 Fed'n of Teachers, AFL-CIO v.
 Bd. of Educ. of the Dist. of Columbia, 109 F.3d 774 (D.C.
 Cir.
 1997), the D.C.
 Court of Appeals, in evaluating several union arguments concerning a RIF, stated that "school principals have total discretion to rank their teachers" and noted that performance evaluations are "subjective and individualized in nature."
-According to the CLDF, Employee received a total score of 4 after all of the factors outlined above were tallied and scored.
-The next lowest colleague received a total score of 12.5.
-Employee has not proffered any evidence to suggest that a re-evaluation of his CLDF scores would result in a different outcome in this case.
+According to the CLDF, Employee received a total score of ten and a half (10.5) points after all of the factors outlined above were tallied and scored.
+The next lowest colleague who survived the instant RIF received a total score of forty-two and a half (42.5) points.
+Despite Employee's protestations to the contrary, there is no credible indication that any supplemental evidence would supplant the higher scores received by the remaining colleagues in Employee's competitive level who were not separated from service.
+Employee has only proffered unsubstantiated allegations and mere conjecture to support her contention that her position should have survived the instant RIF.
+Employee has not proffered any credible evidence to suggest that a re-evaluation of her CLDF scores would result in a different outcome in this case.
 18